Help With Choosing the Right Veterinarian

 • Learn about the practice’s credentials, including whether it is AAHA-accredited

 • Find out how the pets are cared for overnight

 • Ask if dogs and cats are caged in separate areas

 • Determine the cost of care and inquire about any discounts for senior citizens or households with multiple pets

 The practice should have several friendly technicians and other staff members on hand to help care for your pet.
 Bring a list of questions to ask the veterinarian.
 As you ask the following questions, be aware of your rapport with the veterinarian to determine if he or she is a good fit for your pet’s needs:

-You should feel comfortable with the veterinarian’s answers.
+• What is the protocol for pain management?You should feel comfortable with the veterinarian’s answers.
 Look for a veterinarian who takes time to answer your questions completely without making you feel rushed.
 Finally, take your dog or cat to the veterinarian and let your pet be the judge.
 Dogs and cats are excellent judges of character in most cases, and your pet will ultimately let you know if you have chosen the right veterinarian.